oliverrdz/Envismetrics/readme.md

 ### Test data

-The test data is available at [Test_Set](https://github.com/Woffee/Envismetrics/tree/main/Test_Set) folder.
+The test data is available in the [Test_Set](https://github.com/Woffee/Envismetrics/tree/main/Test_Set) folder.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>